-WLD203 Advanced Individual Welding 3 credits (1 lec, 4 lec lab hrs/wk)
+WLD203 Advanced Individual Welding 3 credits (1 lec, 4 lec lab hrs/wk) Prerequisite(s): (WLD4155)

 Allows the students to either specialize in welding techniques and processes they find appropriate for their needs and/or design, draw, estimate, order material, lay out, and fabricate an individualized project.
 Student will utilize practical application of industry methods in accomplishing these goals.